keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/evaluationdefinition.md

 These are used as part of evaluation tasks that can be run by the Keptn Lifecycle Toolkit as part of pre- and post-analysis phases of a workload or application.
-You can then create a [KeptnTaskDefinition](taskdefinition.md) that describes an action to take when the evaluation target is met.

-For example, you could define a `KeptnMetric` that reports the number of CPUs in your cluster.
-A `KeptnEvaluationDefinition` could then define the value as `>4`, and define a task to be executed when that value is met.

 ## Yaml Synopsis